 Of course, no matter the season, you should keep your expectations reasonable, and tip generously when appropriate.

-Let’s face it: the holiday season comes with its share of stresses.
+Let’s face it: the holiday season comes with its share of stress.
 From picking the perfect gift, to hosting family, it’s easy to lose that sense of holiday magic amid the scramble.
 Why not incorporate some spontaneity with a pre-holiday trip abroad?

-By traveling in autumn, you’re not only saving money and maximizing your stay — you’re also ringing in the new year with a fresh perspective.
+Just because it’s not summer anymore, don’t think you have to put your suitcase in storage.
+It’s never too late to cross another destination off your bucket list.
+By traveling in autumn, you’re not only saving money and maximizing your stay, but you’re also ringing in the new year with a fresh perspective.